The Deep SEARCH 9 Integrated Development Environment enables data scientists and computer linguists to build Managed Intelligence Applications.

 There are a number of different Container Types with predefined data models that maybe tied to a specific backend.
 Containers of type Record Sets

-are the most flexible containers as they can have an arbitrary number of datafiels.
+are the most flexible containers as they can have an arbitrary number of datafields.

-The graphical design of filter chains is so simple that researchers can use the ds9 system without programming skills
+The graphical design of filter chains is so simple that researchers can use the DS9 system without programming

 There are more than 60 different filter types that can be used to build filter chains.

-For each of these filter types there is a working example in the Filter Type Gallery coming with the ds9 Developer's Edition and the
+For each of these filter types there is a working example in the Filter Type Gallery available with the DS9 Developer's Edition and the

 Filter Dialog explains the usage of each filter type.